rancher/elemental-docs/docs/customizing.md

 Additional config files can be added dynamically boot time by generating the ISO via a [SeedImage](/seedimage-reference.md) including custom cloud-config data.

-To apply this pattern, the ISO needs to include or generate at boot time:
+To apply this pattern, the following files need to be included in the ISO or generated at boot time:

 1. A [configuration file](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/)
    for the elemental client.
 The file must be named `config.yaml` and by default the elemental client looks for it under `/etc/elemental`, however